 It's four kilometers from the seaside resort town of Viareggio and a short distance from the sea on the Tuscan coast.

 Where to Stay in Torre del Lago

-The inexpensive 1-star Villa Rosy is in the town.
-There are a few houses with bed and breakfast and a campground on the road between the lake and town.
+While the majority of hotels are in nearby Viareggio, there are a few houses with bed and breakfasts and a campground on the road between the lake and town.

 Getting to Torre del Lago Puccini